Find Duplicate Files

 Julio Batista Silva

-I’m a computer engineer passionate about science, technology, photography, and languages.
-Currently working as a Data Engineer in Germany.
+I’m a Brazilian computer engineer based in Germany, passionate about tech, science, photography, and languages.

 comments powered by Disqus